-Effective May 1, 2013, overdrafts from Savings or Money Market Accounts to cover debit card transactions will be included in the six withdrawals permitted under Reg D. Therefore, debit card transactions that attempt to draw from Savings or Money Market Accounts when there are insufficient funds in checking - beyond the six permitted each month - will be denied, unless other forms of overdraft are set up on the account.
+Overdrafts from Savings or Money Market Accounts to cover debit card transactions will be included in the six (6) withdrawals permitted under Reg D. Therefore, debit card transactions that attempt to draw from Savings or Money Market Accounts when there are insufficient funds in checking - beyond the six permitted each month - will be denied, unless other forms of overdraft are set up on the account.

 How does Reg D affect my account?

 If you have a Delta Community Savings or Money Market Account and frequent withdrawals are made from any one of those accounts to cover overdrafts from your Checking Account, Reg D withdrawal limits could possibly result in denied debit card transactions on your account.

 What types of transactions are counted toward the 6 (six) Reg D withdrawals permitted each month?